tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

   num_layers: The number of layers of the rnn model.
   input_op_fn: Function that will transform the input tensor, such as
-    creating word embeddings, byte list, etc. This takes an argument X for input and returns transformed X.
+    creating word embeddings, byte list, etc. This takes an argument x for input and returns transformed x.
   bidirectional: boolean, Whether this is a bidirectional rnn.
   sequence_length: If sequence_length is provided, dynamic calculation is
     performed.
 This saves computational time when unrolling past max sequence